jrhamilton/sublime_learning/README.md

 * Make a consolidated js file of all the relevant key bindings.
 * Write js to count keystrokes to test for efficiency.
 * Research whether or not I can just edit the vim keybindings instead of chaining methods to make Sublime keybindings.
 * Change response functionality so that user does not have to reset after every attempt.
+* Update to secure versions of Rails and Ruby.

 ####Usage